omgnetwork/elixir-omg/docs/standard_vs_in_flight_exits_interaction.md

 1. For normal transaction outputs: `OutputId = hash(txBytes, outputIndex)`
 2. For deposit transaction outputs: `OutputId = hash(txBytes, outputIndex, utxoPos)`

 We add `utxoPos` as a salt for deposit transaction output because deposit transaction can potentially have same `txBytes` as another deposit transactions (see: [this issue](https://github.com/omisego/plasma-contracts/issues/80)), a naive `hash(txBytes, outputIndex)` would collide when `txBytes` are not unique.

 Also, there was discussion to abstract the output identifier to be more flexible, see [this note](https://github.com/omisego/plasma-contracts/issues/387).
 But as the first version of Plasma Framework, we decided to go forward with using `OutputId` as a global schema to flag all outputs.

 #### Standard Exit scenario

-A standard exit would only impacts an output.
+A standard exit would only impact an output.
 Thus, in the case of SE, only one output need to be considered.
 The `processExit` function for SE would check whether that output has been flagged or not before withdrawing the fund.
 Also, once processed, it would flag that output as spent in `PlasmaFramework`.

 #### In-flight Exit scenario